-Where the triage and risk assessment screening identifies an urgent need, defined as non-life threatening but evidence of distress, the program shall ensure that clinical services and the initial evaluation are to be provided within one (1) business day.
+Where the triage and risk assessment screening identifies an urgent need, defined as non-life threatening but evidence of distress, the program shall ensure that clinical services and the initial evaluation are to be provided within one business day.

-Where the triage and risk assessment screening identifies a routine need, the program shall ensure that services are provided, and the initial evaluation completed within ten (10) business days.
+Where the triage and risk assessment screening identifies a routine need, the program shall ensure that services are provided, and the initial evaluation completed within 10 business days.

 All individuals requesting services will be provided with, at minimum, resources to prevent and respond to crisis situations including 988/Lifeline, overdose response and prevention, warmlines, crisis stabilization and other resources as appropriate.